-- Natural Surveillance; a.

 - b.
 Territorial Reinforcement; and

-- Natural Access Control.
-C.
+- c.
+Natural Access Control.

 - LUT.18.5 Promote the development of walkable communities that meet the daily needs of their residents and reduce the need for automobile trips.

 Goal Nineteen: Incentives to promote more sustainable development.